Skip to content Skip to sidebar Skip to footer

 When this inner pulp gets infected—usually due to deep decay, cracks, or injury—it can cause pain, sensitivity, or swelling.
 If left untreated, the infection can spread beyond the tooth and affect the surrounding bone and gums.

 A root canal procedure focuses on removing this infected tissue and protecting the tooth so it can function normally again.
+At Smile Craft, we utilize advanced Laser Microscope Assisted RCT to ensure the highest level of precision, cleaner canals, and a significantly more comfortable recovery for our patients.

 You can think of it like this: